ProactiveProgrammers/www.proactiveprogrammers.com/decks/data-abstraction-slides/optimization-problems/slides.md

 ---

-# Optimization for Knapsack Problems
+# Instance of the Knapsack Problem

 <v-clicks>